Kinhart822/Usth_Java/README.md

 "# Usth_Java"
-USTH ICT 2024 Advanced Programming with Python
+USTH ICT 2024 Object-oriented programming
 =====================================================

 Students are expected to: